pocomane/brewed-in-the-apocalypse/bita.md

 During the game, whatever the scenarist said should follow the following
 Principles:

+- Do not play against the players, rather be a fan of their characters: the challanges are not introduced to destroy the characters, but to make they shine.
+- Respect the world you are creating; a challange may be introduced because the situation does not make otherwise sense too.
+- Be honest with the players: do not withold infromation that the character should know, make sure the situation is clear to them, let them behave differently if there was some misdunderstanding, do not force them to remember details that their character should known, etc.
+- With your moves, try to continually push the game forward in interesting ways; new opportunities should be added when a player succeeds in a move, and interesting dilemma should emerge from the trade-offs.
+- Respond to the character actions with challenging circumstances and occasional rewards.
+- Continously ask question to the players, and build on their answers; you may also ask them to directly create a part of the world that eir character is supposed to know about.
+- Name everyone and everything, and call all by name; particullary address yourself to the characters, not the player.
+- Make your move, but misdirect and never speak its name; you have not to hide what moves you are doing, but present it as naturally arising from the fiction.
 - Create interesting dilemmas, not interesting plots.
-- Address yourself to the characters, not the player.
-- Make your move, but misdirect and never speak its name.
-- Name everyone, make everyone human.
-- Ask provocative questions and build on the player's answers.
-- Respond with challenging circumstances and occasional rewards.
-- Do not play against the players.
-- Be a fan of the player’ characters.
 - Think off screen, too.

-TODO : better rephrase the last three, or at least explain them better
+TODO : Add more detail to the last two (and find the right position in the list) !!!

-The question asked by scenarist to the players may be provocative to push a reaction (like in "They are after you, do you prepare yourself in some way?"), or informative to get some prompt to elaborate (like in "You found a truck, or you would prefer some motorcycles?"), or just to give some color to the situation (like in "And how your character is dressed").
+A note about the question asked by scenarist to the players: they may be provocative to push a reaction, like in "They are after you, do you prepare yourself in some way?"; or informative to get some prompt to elaborate, like in "You found a truck, or you would prefer some motorcycles?"; or they  may demand the player to create a small part of the story, like in "Bart, you are an ex-soldier, how is this barracks made?"; or just to give some color to the situation, like in "how your character is dressed".

-The moves (both player and scenarist ones) should continually push the game forward in interesting ways.
-New opportunities should be added when a player succeeds in a move, and interesting dilemma should emerge from the trade-offs.

 # Common move mechanics